guidrymwg/AnimatorDemo2/README.md

 but should be compatible with API 15 and beyond.
 You will need

  - Android Studio (<a href="https://developer.android.com/studio/install.html" target="_new">Installing Android Studio</a>)
+ - An Android phone or tablet, or an Android phone or tablet emulator launched from Android Studio

 ## Getting Started
 First download this project using the <b>Clone or Download</b> button, either by importing